DullSmallmega176/BSSTokenSimulation/README.md

 Just a simple script that helps with finding out what mutation works best for token production. - WIP

-You might need to install matplotlib for this script to work "this just plots the gathered information. there will be a no-graph one since it HOGS memory.
+You might need to install matplotlib for this script to work "this just plots the gathered information. there are toggles for this in the script itself.
+WARNING - it HOGS memory.

 https://matplotlib.org/